 So if you find yourself worrying about the other party’s ability to pay for an insurance claim, just remember that they are most likely insured and won’t necessarily feel the financial impacts of this suit, other than an increase in their insurance premiums as a result of the accident.

-At The Law Office of Guerra & Farah, PLLC, our El Paso car accident attorneys work hard to protect those who have been injured in a car accident from the financial pitfalls they could be facing.
+At The Law Office of Farah Law, our El Paso car accident attorneys work hard to protect those who have been injured in a car accident from the financial pitfalls they could be facing.
 We are experienced in all types of personal injury cases, and are not afraid to stand up to insurance companies who are looking to protect their own self-interest at your expense.

-Call Guerra & Farah, PLLC today at 888.634.0608 and let us review your legal options with you with a free consultation!
+Call Farah Law today at 888.634.0608 and let us review your legal options with you with a free consultation!